-13. Interpretations
+16. Interpretations

-For the purpose of giving effect to the provisions of these Directions, the Reserve Bank of India may, if it considers necessary, issue necessary clarifications in respect of any matter covered herein and the interpretation of any provision of these Directions given by the Reserve Bank of India shall be final and binding on all the parties concerned.
+For the purpose of giving effect to the provisions of these Directions, the RBI may, if it considers necessary, issue necessary clarifications in respect of any matter covered herein and the interpretation of any provision of these Directions given by the RBI shall be final and binding on all the parties concerned.

+[17.
 Core Investment Companies(CICs)-Overseas Investment (Reserve Bank) Directions, 2012

-14.Background
+17.1 Background

-Non-Banking Financial Companies (Opening of Branch / Subsidiary / Joint Venture / Representative Office or Undertaking Investment Abroad by NBFCs) Directions, 2011 dated June 14, 2011 have specified general and specific conditions for overseas investment by NBFCs.
-The applicability of the Directions for Core Investment Companies (CICs) has been examined and in view of their unique nature of business (investment only for holding purpose), certain modifications have been found necessary to be made in the Directions.
+Non-Banking Financial Companies (Opening of Branch / Subsidiary / Joint Venture/Representative Office or Undertaking Investment Abroad by NBFCs) Directions, 2011 dated June 14, 2011 have specified general and specific conditions for overseas investment by NBFCs.
+The applicability of the Directions for CICs was examined and in view of their unique nature of business (investment only for holding purpose), certain modifications have been found were made in the Directions.
+These directions are in addition to those prescribed by Foreign Exchange Department for overseas investment.

-Core Investment Companies (CICs) invest primarily in group companies, in different sectors of the economy.
+CICs invest primarily in group companies, in different sectors of the economy.
 Being holding companies they need to invest in both financial and non-financial activities.
-It has therefore been decided to issue a separate set of Directions to CICs with regard to their overseas investments.
+It was therefore decided to issue a separate set of Directions to CICs with regard to their overseas investments.

 All CICs investing in joint ventures / subsidiaries / representative offices overseas in financial sector will require prior approval from the Bank.
-The approval will be subject to the CIC fulfilling the conditions enumerated in the enclosed Directions issued by
+The approval will be subject to the CIC fulfilling the conditions enumerated in the enclosed Directions issued by RBI in exercise of powers under Sections 45JA, 45K and 45L of the RBI Act, 1934 vide Notification No. DNBS(PD)252/CGM(US)/2012 dated December 6, 2012.